-When the parks reopen, don’t get drunk at Epcot and try to do this.
+Don’t get drunk at Epcot and try to do this.
 Okay?

 There’s also this sign my dad and his wife found when visiting Myanmar:

-I really want to know what it says over the third panel.
+I want to know what it says over the third panel.
 What was the person in that picture trying to do with the toilet?

 Here’s another one from Thailand where I can’t believe it was happening so much they needed to make a sign:

-But this one sign, or more accurately this sticker, always aggravates me when I see it in a hotel room.
+But this one sign, or more accurately this sticker, aggravates me when I see it in a hotel room.

-STOP HANGING YOUR CLOTHES FROM THE SPRINKLERS!!!!
+STOP HANGING CLOTHES FROM THE SPRINKLERS!!!!

 In this instance, the sprinkler heads were a good 8 feet off the ground.
 You’d need one of those clothes hanging devices from stores or at least a selfie stick to even think about hanging anything from the sprinkler head.